 Property and equipment are stated at cost less accumulated depreciation.
-Property and equipment are recorded at cost and depreciated over the estimated useful lives ranging from three to seven years using the straight-line method.
-Maintenance and repair costs are charged to operations as incurred and included within other operating expenses in the unaudited condensed consolidated statements of operations.
+Property and equipment are recorded at cost and depreciated over the estimated useful lives ranging from 3 to 7 years using the straight-line method.
+Maintenance and repair costs are charged to operations as incurred and included within other operating expenses in the consolidated statements of operations.